 quantifiers by default.min=1, max=1

-) user token with ID x:alarm
+) entity with ID x:time

-whose element is defined in the model.nlpcraft:num
+whose element is defined in the model.min=1, max=1

+NCPipeline processing result is collection of NCVariant instances.
+NCSemanticEntityParser is used for following example configured via JSON file.
 Let's consider the input text 'A B C D'

 and the following elements defined in our model: